networkoptix/tools/vms_4.3.0_R2_open/windows/readme.md

 # Network Optix VMS Desktop Client build package

-This directory contains the package of source code and pre-built third-party artifacts needed to build the Network Optix VMS Desktop Client.
+This directory contains the package of source code and pre-built third-party artifacts needed to build the Network Optix VMS Desktop Client for Windows x64.

 ---------------------------------------------------------------------------------------------------
 ## Legal notice